crazyhottommy/The-world-of-faculty/README.md

 * [typeset](https://www.typeset.io/) Adhering to fuzzy journal guidelines is every researcher's nightmare.
 Not anymore!
 Introducing Typeset - an intelligent editor that lets you automatically format or re-format to over 14,000 journals with 100% compliance.
 No fuss.
 And that's just the beginning...

+* [citeomatic](http://labs.semanticscholar.org/citeomatic/) find other relative citations you may miss.

 * How to write a proposal

 ![](https://github.com/crazyhottommy/The-world-of-faculty/blob/master/proposal.jpg)